parklab/xTea/README.md

 	```
 	conda create -n your_env xtea
 	```

 	Or directly `conda install -y xtea`

 2. **Install free**

+	If the dependencies have been install already, then install-free mode is recommended:
 	```
 	git clone https://github.com/parklab/xTea
 	```